 You can prove professional knowledge and work out the trust of the customer.
 At the same time, the shop gains a more personal touch: instead of working through anonymous manufacturer descriptions, the customer feels a bit as if he is buying in the store.
-This helps in seo strategies for ecommerce sites.
+This helps in SEO strategies for e-commerce sites.

 Now it goes away from the hard facts.
 Buying decisions are rarely purely rational.
-With the new top or the new hair coloring, I want to feel beautiful and desirable.
+With the new top or the new hair coloring, you want to feel beautiful and desirable.
 For the expensive smartphone, I decided to secure the recognition of my colleagues.

 Step one is, then, to put oneself in the customer again: How will I feel comfortable when I have bought the product?

-In a second step, it is important to integrate this desire as subtly as possible into the description, which is not to write: “With this corsage, you will feel sexy and desirable.”
+In a second step, it is important to integrate this desire as subtle as possible into the description, which is not to write: “With this corsage, you will feel sexy and desirable.”

 Often it helps to call a concrete situation, for example, in a lingerie with a delicate blue flower pattern: “The exciting innocent corsage is like a romantic picnic – weather in the grain field or in your bedroom.”